thelaser/gcp_snippets/Kubernetes/Guestbook/README.md

 After that is done, it is a matter of applying these configs:

-`k apply -f frontend.yaml && k apply -f master-redis.yaml && k apply -f slave-redis.yaml`
+`k apply -f frontend.yaml && k apply -f redis-master.yaml && k apply -f redis-slave.yaml`

+To delete it all:

+`k delete deployments frontend redis-master redis-slave && k delete services frontend redis-master redis-slave`